NTIA/alignnet/README.md

 ```

 ## Examples
-## Training MOSNet with AlignNet and MDF with pretraining on Tencent
+## Training MOSNet with AlignNet and MDF starting with MOSNet that has been pretrained on Tencent dataset
 ```
 python path/to/alignnet/train.py \
 data.data_dirs=[/absolute/path/dataset1/splits/path,/absolute/path/dataset2/splits/path] \